dora-metrics/pelorus/docs/Development.md

 ### Exporter directory layout

-The following is a minimal directory structure for a Pelorus exporter.
+The following is a recommended directory structure for a Pelorus exporter `<NAME>`.

 ```
-exporters/exporter/
+.
+├── charts
+│   └── pelorus
+│       ├── configmaps
+│       │   └── <NAME>.yaml
+│       └── values.yaml
+└── exporters
+    ├── <NAME>
-├── app.py
+    │   ├── app.py
-├── README.md
+    │   └── README.md
+    └── tests
-└── values.yaml
+        └── test_<NAME>.py
 ```

 ### Dev Environment Setup

 #### Python & Repo Setup

-After cloning the repo, you'll need a python version that's >= 3.9 but <= 3.10.2.
+After cloning the repo, you'll need a python version that's >= 3.9 but < 3.11.

 Running `make dev-env` should be enough to get you started.